muladzevitali/flask_default/readme.md

 Application uses SQLite as database.
 If you want to change it, modify the uri variable in [config file](src/config/config_parser.py) ApplicationDatabase class.
 Server runs on port 8080 as default.
 You can change it in manage.py file.
+For running server in a production mode use the [readme](https://github.com/muladzevitali/faiss_server).

 ## Installation
 For installing dependencies run: